 2a TuYV-specific DEGs in Myzus feeding on Arabidopsis and Camelina

-To know whether plant viruses can impact aphid genes independently of the plant host, we first screened for common aphid DEGs deregulated after feeding on TuYV-infected Camelina and Arabidopsis.
+To know whether plant viruses can impact aphid genes independently of the plant host, we first screened for aphid DEGs in common for aphids feeding on TuYV-infected Camelina and Arabidopsis.
 We found 19 upregulated genes (see a complete list in Table S3).
 Two of them might influence aphid feeding behavior (Table 2a).
 One (g26473) codes for a putative stylet sheath protein.
 Stylet sheaths are formed by gelling saliva that is secreted during stylet penetration in plant tissue.
 The sheaths insulate the stylets and potentially protect them from plant defenses and seal cell and phloem puncture sites (Will et al., 2012).
 Silencing of an A. pisum sheath protein gene disrupted sheath formation and disturbed phloem-feeding (Will and Vilcinskas, 2015), suggesting that upregulation, as observed here, might conversely facilitate and accelerate aphid feeding behavior on TuYV-infected plants (as observed by Chesnais et al., 2020), and hence TuYV acquisition.
-The second TuYV-specific feeding-related gene (g15241) codes for a receptor for the insect neuropeptide SIFamide that might control feeding indirectly by modulating behavior, as shown for SIFamide in the Chagas disease vector, the kissing bug Rhodnius prolixus (Ayub et al., 2020).
+The second TuYV-specific feeding-related aphid gene (g15241) codes for a receptor for the insect neuropeptide SIFamide that might control feeding indirectly by modulating behavior, as shown for SIFamide in the Chagas disease vector, the kissing bug Rhodnius prolixus (Ayub et al., 2020).
 The other upregulated genes are mostly related to development.
 Interestingly, two of them, forkhead box protein O (Foxo) and ATP-binding cassette sub-family G member 4-like (ABCG4) could be involved in aphid wing formation (Grantham et al., 2020; Shang et al., 2020).
 Induction of wings could considerably increase virus propagation by aphids, especially over long distances, as recently shown for CMV transmission (Jayasinghe et al., 2021).
 In this specific case, the wing formation was attributed to a virus satellite co-infecting the plant.
-The few downregulated genes (n = 14, see a complete list in Table S3) specific for TuYV are involved in detoxification and are closely related to the detoxification genes downregulated by both viruses in all conditions (see the previous section).
+The few downregulated genes (n = 14, see a complete list in Table S3) specific for aphids on TuYV-infected plants are involved in detoxification and are closely related to the detoxification genes downregulated by both viruses in all conditions (see the previous section).

 2b CaMV-specific DEGs in Myzus feeding on Arabidopsis and Camelina

 We also analyzed the common and specific DEGs only found in aphids fed on CaMV-infected Arabidopsis and Camelina.
-We identified a total of 48 deregulated genes (31 upregulated and 17 downregulated DEGs, see the complete list in Table S4).
+We identified a total of 48 DEGs (31 upregulated and 17 downregulated genes, see the complete list in Table S4).
 One of the upregulated genes codes for a glucose dehydrogenase (Table 2b).
 Since glucose dehydrogenases are involved in multiple pathways, it is difficult to attribute a precise role for these enzymes in CaMV-aphid interactions.
 Several other upregulated genes might modulate aphid development and feeding behavior.
 For example, the gene g21498 codes for a structural RR-2 cuticle protein 3.
 Other RR-1 and RR-2 cuticle proteins are involved in virus–vector interactions (Deshoux et al., 2018), and it would be interesting to investigate a possible role of the RR-2 cuticle protein 3 in CaMV transmission.
 Another upregulated gene codes for an astacin (g7709), which belongs to a group of metalloproteases with various functions (Sterchi et al., 2008).
 Since the astacin identified here contains a signal peptide for secretion, it is tempting to speculate that it could be released during salivation or digestion and that upregulation might improve feeding.